ankurshashcode/reliefqueue-ai/docs/ai-boundary.md

 # AI Boundary

-AI use in ReliefQueue is optional, advisory, and review-required.
-Deterministic local behavior must remain available when no provider is configured.
+AI in ReliefQueue is optional, advisory, and review-required.
+The deterministic workflow must remain available when no provider is configured or when a provider fails.

-## Default modes
+## Deterministic default

+Safe local checks:

 ```bash
 make ai-endpoint-smoke AI_MODE=mock